 Minimizing the Risk of Infections

 Any cut or break, even an insect bite, in the skin of a swollen arm or leg will provide an opening for bacteria to enter the body.
 If the body cannot fight off the bacteria, infection may ensue.
-Extra care should be taken not to bump, cut, bruise or scratch a lymphedematous or scratch an edematous limb.
+Extra care should be taken not to bump, cut, bruise or scratch a lymphedematous limb.

 Finger pricks, injections, and blood pressure cuffs should be avoided on the edematous limb.
 Healthcare providers should be informed of the patient’s lymphedema diagnosis prior to invasive procedures such as surgery.